TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

    **The NES floe parameters**

-The meaning of each one of them is explained as follow:
+Their meaning is explained below:

-    * *Trajectory_Frames* (Default 80) this parameters controls how many snapshots are taken from the Bound and Unbound Equilibrium trajectories to run the NES switching.
+    * *Total Number of NES Trajectory Frames* (Default 80) This parameters controls how many snapshots are taken from the Bound and Unbound Equilibrium trajectories to run the NES switching.
 For example suppose that in the Bound equilibrium run for 6ns production we collected a total of 1000 frames.
 From these frames 80 equally distanced frames are selected (~each 12 frames).
-The chimeric molecule is injected into these frames to run the forward and reverse Bound/Unbound runs
+The chimeric molecule is injected into these frames to run the forward and reverse Bound and Unbound runs

-    * *Time GMX* (Default 50ps) this parameter controls the time length of the NES switching.
+    * *NES Switching Time* (Default 50ps) This parameter controls the time length of the NES switching.
 For difficult and large mutations this parameter could be used to try to have better bound/unbound work convergence
-    * *Charge_ligand* (Default True) If *True* the ligand will be charged byt using the ELF10 methods otherwise the ligand partial charged will be used (if any)
-    * *Flask_Title* (Default blanc) The flask name used to identify your flask.
+    * *Protein Title Name* (Default blanc) The protein name used to identify your flask.
 This name will be used for the produced output file names and other info
+    * *Charge The Ligand* (Default True) If *True* the ligand will be charged by using the ELF10 methods otherwise the ligand partial charged will be used (if any)
-    * *Protein_forcefield* (Default Amber14SB) The protein force field to be used
+    * *Ligand Force Field* (Default OpenFF 1.3) The ligand force field to be used
-    * *Ligand_forcefield* (Default OpenFF 1.3) The ligand force field to be used
+    * *Protein Force Field* (Default Amber14SB) The protein force field to be used
-    * *HMR* *Hydrogen Mass ripartition* (Default True).
-If true the md time step used along the equilibrium run will be set to 4fs otherwise to 2 fs
+    * *Hydrogen Mass Repartitioning* (Default True) If true the md time step used along the equilibrium runs will be set to 4fs otherwise to 2 fs
-    * *Time* (Default 6ns) The total equilibrium tim for the Bound and Unbound simulations
+    * *Equilibrium Running Time* (Default 6ns) The total equilibrium time for the Bound and Unbound simulations
-    * *Ligand Experimental Results* (Default None) The experimental text file with the binding affinity in kcal/mol or kJ/mol The syntax of this text file is strict.
+    * *Ligand Affinity Experimental File* (Default None) The experimental text file with the binding affinity in *kcal/mol* or *kJ/mol*.
+      The syntax of this text file is strict.
 Each line entry must be in the syntax form:
         * *ligA* :math:`\Delta G` :math:`\Delta G_{error}` *units*
       where *ligA* is the molecule title name, :math:`\Delta G` the binding affinity value, :math:`\Delta G_{error}` the